 We then analyzed the plastocyanin content of mutant and WT chloroplasts by spectroscopic analysis in vivo.
 In contrast to SOD, the plastocyanin levels were not affected in the lumen of hma1 mutant chloroplasts (Table 2).
-This suggests that either the affinity of the plastocyanin for Cu is enough to compensate for a decrease in Cu chloroplast concentration induced by the mutation, or that the affinity of the thylakoidal Cu-transport machinery is large enough to maintain Cu homeostasis in the thylakoid lumen.
+This suggests that either the affinity of the plastocyanin for copper is enough to compensate for a decrease in copper chloroplast concentration induced by the mutation, or that the affinity of the thylakoidal copper-transport machinery is large enough to maintain copper homeostasis in the thylakoid lumen.

-ATPase assay on chloroplast envelope - In order to have a direct biochemical evidence for the ATPase activity and specificity of the HMA1 protein, we choose to measure its activity on chloroplast envelope membranes purified from the different plants available.
+ATPase Assay on Chloroplast Envelope-To have a direct biochemical evidence for the ATPase activity and specificity of the HMA1 protein, we choose to measure its activity on chloroplast envelope membranes purified from the different plants available.
 This assay was performed to determine (a) whether the expression level of HMA1 could modify the ATPase activity of the chloroplast envelope and (b) whether this activity was modified by the presence of ions.
-This assay allows the measurement of total envelope ATPase activities among which PAA1, HMA1 ( $P{1B}$ -type ATPases which may be sensitive to addition of metal ions) and also other unidentified ATPases.
+This assay allows the measurement of total envelope ATPase activities, including PAA1, HMA1 (two P{1B}-type ATPases, which may be sensitive to addition of metal ions), and other unidentified ATPases of the chloroplast envelope.